woodenworks/project-kraken/magic-items/Leeching Hand Wraps.md

 The item regains 1d6 charges at dusk.

 **_Curse._** If this item is worn for more than 3 hours without being used, the wielder's fists begin to itch and ache.
-The wielder has disadvantage on ability checks until either removing the wraps or dealing damage with an Unarmed Strike.
+The wielder cannot benefit from resting and has disadvantage on ability checks until either removing the wraps or dealing damage with an Unarmed Strike.